NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Select "Manual install"

-In the first step of the wizard select the manuall installation as network installation is meant for other protocols
+In the first step of the wizard select the manual installation as network installation is meant for other protocols.

 ### Type and then select the name of one of prepared operating systems according to your preferences